A consistent, rounded Iwobi? Long may it continue | Goal.com

 The recent evidence, however, shows the 24-year-old is reaching a level in his evolution that’s finally making critics appreciate his talent and skill set once again.
 How he’s reached this point equally adds to the gratifying feel to this story, having forced his way into the Everton squad after a frustrating start to the campaign where appearances were at a premium.

-He’s steadily looked more inspired and purposeful since the autumn and his goal against Wolverhampton Wanderers during the week was perhaps a perfect representation of this renewed drive.
+He’s steadily looked more inspired and purposeful since the autumn and his goal against Wolverhampton Wanderers was perhaps a perfect representation of this renewed drive.

 Iwobi received possession from Yerry Mina wide on the right and fed it to James Rodriguez in the inside-right channel.
 Rather than hold his position in admiration of the Colombia playmaker, the West African recognised the vast space ahead of the South American and made an angled run from the right wing into the box.